ErinMorelli/em-media-handler/docs/guide/index.rst

 Requirements
 ***************

-EM Media Handler supports Python versions 2.7 and >= 3.4 on Linux and macOS operating systems.
+EM Media Handler supports Python versions 3.4+ on Linux and macOS operating systems.
 Support for Windows is in beta beginning with version 1.1.

 Check out the :doc:`/configuration/requirements` for details on required python packages and 3rd party applications.